mbrooker/mbrooker-blog/_posts/2023-07-28-ds-testing.md

 than n, or (b) v is the value of the highest-numbered proposal among all proposals numbered less than n accepted by the acceptors in S.

-Multipaxos, Raft, and pretty much every other distributed protocol has invariant like these.
+Multipaxos, Raft, and pretty much every other distributed protocol have invariants like these.
 Reasoning about them and testing them automatically is, in my mind, an under-appreciated superpower.

 **Example: HNSW**